 News & Events

-Gigabit Internet service has come to northern Minnesota.
-Paul Bunyan Communications announced it has activated the first area of the GigaZone.
+Gigabit Internet service has come to Itasca County.
+Paul Bunyan Communications has activated its newly constructed network in the Trout Lake Township making it the first area of the GigaZone in Itasca County.

 "The GigaZone provides Internet capabilities unsurpassed by any other rural provider or region in the country.
 The GigaZone not only provides the capacity to handle current communication technologies quickly and efficiently, it also meets the increasing demands of the next generation of broadband innovations," said Gary Johnson, Paul Bunyan Communications CEO/General Manager.